KeyboardKit/KeyboardKitPro/README.md

 Besides the core features, KeyboardKit Pro extends KeyboardKit with a bunch of pro features:

-* 💡 Autocomplete - KeyboardKit Pro adds an on-device autocomplete engine as well as an api-based one.
+* 💡 [Autocomplete][Autocomplete] - KeyboardKit Pro unlocks an on-device autocomplete provider as well as an api-based one.
-* 🗯 Callouts - KeyboardKit Pro adds locale-specific callout actions for all locales above.
+* 🗯 Callouts - KeyboardKit Pro unlocks locale-specific callout actions for all locales above.
-* 🔤 Input Sets - KeyboardKit Pro adds locale-specific input sets for all locales above.
+* 🔤 Input Sets - KeyboardKit Pro unlocks locale-specific input sets for all locales above.
-* ➡️ [Proxy][Proxy] - KeyboardKit Pro adds `UITextDocumentProxy` extensions for getting all text from the proxy.
+* ➡️ [Proxy][Proxy] - KeyboardKit Pro unlocks `UITextDocumentProxy` extensions for getting all text from the proxy.
-* 🖼 Views - KeyboardKit Pro adds additonal views that simplify building great keyboards.
+* 🖼 Views - KeyboardKit Pro unlocks additonal views that simplify building great keyboards.

 KeyboardKit Pro lets you create fully localized system keyboards with a single line of code and makes it easy to add more information to the main app.